 - Border spades, which are smaller and lighter than digging spades, can maneuver around tighter spaces with ease, such as in raised plant beds or around plants situated close together.

-- Pointed spades slice through roots and tough soil with their slightly curved and sharp pointed blade.
+- Pointed spades slice through roots and tough soil with their slightly curved, sharp-pointed blade.

 - Transplanting spades help move plants and flowers from one spot to another with their shorter shaft and a narrow, slightly curved blade that gets under the root of the plant.